Posted March 9, 2026

 Optimising your heat pump settings is essential for maximising efficiency and comfort in your New Zealand home.

-By understanding and correctly using thermostat, fan, mode, and timer settings, along with advanced features like eco mode and smart controls, you can enjoy a comfortable living environment while saving on energy costs.
+By understanding and correctly using thermostat, fan, mode, and timer settings, along with advanced features like eco mode and smart controls, you can enjoy a comfortable living environment while saving on energy costs year-round.

 Regular maintenance and proper insulation further enhance your heat pump’s performance, ensuring you get the best value from your investment.